Sparrow

 patients and supporters

 Tom Dickinson at groundbreaking ceremony Tom and Tammy Dickinson have a unique understanding of community loyalty.
-Whether it’s the Ionia community, the Sparrow community, or the strong overlap between the two, the pair deeply value close-knit, personalized experiences.
-In turn, give back to help these communities thrive.
+Whether it’s the Ionia community, the University of Michigan Health-Sparrow community, or the strong overlap between the two, the pair deeply value close-knit, personalized experiences.
+In turn, they give back to help these communities thrive.

 The Dickinsons have a lifelong history in Ionia County.
-In that time, they’ve seen their community grow and change –– and they’ve also seen a significant need for quality health care in the area.
-In addition to Sparrow Ionia Hospital, this need will be further fulfilled by Sparrow Rehabilitation Center Ionia, a new, expanded facility that will provide exceptional care tailored to all ages, from pediatrics to senior adults, close to home.
+In that time, they’ve seen their community grow and change – and they’ve also seen a significant need for quality health care in the area.
+In addition to UM Health-Sparrow Ionia Hospital, this need will be further fulfilled by UM Health-Sparrow Rehabilitation Center Ionia, a new, expanded facility that will provide exceptional care tailored to all ages, from pediatrics to senior adults, close to home.

 This understanding comes from personal experience.
-When Tammy was a patient at Sparrow Ionia Hospital, people-centric care made all the difference.
-“I had both of my hips replaced at Sparrow Ionia Hospital, and went there several times for physical therapy,” she recalls.
+When Tammy was a patient at UM Health-Sparrow Ionia Hospital, people-centric care made all the difference.
+“I had both of my hips replaced at UM Health-Sparrow Ionia Hospital, and went there several times for physical therapy,” she recalled.
 “I felt like my therapist really listened to me, and paid attention to me.
 So much so that, when I was doing hip rehabilitation and something didn’t feel right, my physical therapist looked into it.
 That’s how I found out I had had a small stroke, which required additional care.
 While she was working on my hip, she was actually paying attention to me, as a person.”

-Tom’s connection to Sparrow includes decades of experience on the Sparrow Ionia Hospital Board of Directors, first from 1989 to 2007, and again from 2019 to today.
-“In 1989, I first joined the board for Ionia County Memorial Hospital, which eventually became Sparrow Ionia Hospital,” he recalls.
+Tom’s connection to UM Health-Sparrow includes decades of experience on the UM Health-Sparrow Ionia Hospital Board of Directors, first from 1989 to 2007, and again from 2019 to today.
+“In 1989, I first joined the board for Ionia County Memorial Hospital, which eventually became UM Health-Sparrow Ionia Hospital,” he recalled.
 “My goal then was to have a hospital in Ionia by 2010.
-We got Sparrow to open Sparrow Ionia Hospital in 2007.”
+We got UM Health-Sparrow to open UM Health-Sparrow Ionia Hospital in 2007.”

 Tom and Tammy Dickinson at Spartan Stadium

-Reflecting on his tenure on the board, Tom recalls several significant milestones: the transfer of the hospital's ownership to a nonprofit corporation, the creation of the Ionia County Health System, and the hospital's election to become a Critical Access Hospital under federal standards, to name a few.
+Reflecting on his tenure on the board, Tom recalled several significant milestones: the transfer of the hospital's ownership to a nonprofit corporation, the creation of the Ionia County Health System and the hospital's election to become a Critical Access Hospital under federal standards, to name a few.

-The Dickinsons’ dedication to community service extends beyond their board involvement, as they have created a new endowment fund to support efforts at Sparrow Ionia Hospital as part of their estate planning.
-“I’m a big endowment fund advocate,” Tom says.
+The Dickinsons’ dedication to community service extends beyond their board involvement, as they have created a new endowment fund to support efforts at UM Health-Sparrow Ionia Hospital as part of their estate planning.
+“I’m a big endowment fund advocate,” Tom said.
 “I’m also an Ionia County person.
 It’s my happy place.
 In doing this, we are uplifting both communities.”

-Tammy echoes this sentiment.
-“We have a lot of family that live here in Ionia: children, grandchildren, and the many people we have gotten to know here over a lifetime,” she says.
+Tammy echoed this sentiment.
+“We have a lot of family that live here in Ionia: children, grandchildren and the many people we have gotten to know here over a lifetime,” she said.
 “It’s amazing how many people will benefit from this support, and from this new facility.”

-Looking back on their experience with Sparrow, the main factor that stands out for the Dickinsons is the strong local connection.
-“I often meet people from a nearby community who have received services at Sparrow Ionia Hospital and have fallen in love with our hospital and our caregivers,” he says.
-“Sometimes they initially come to our hospital for just one service, realize they love the people and service, and remain patients for a lifetime.
-Sparrow Ionia Hospital is blessed to have some of the most caring individuals I know — these caregivers live right here in our community, and will go the extra mile to provide the best possible care.
-The impact of Sparrow Rehabilitation Center Ionia will be immeasurable.
+Looking back on their experience with UM Health-Sparrow, the main factor that stands out for the Dickinsons is the strong local connection.
+“I often meet people from a nearby community who have received services at UM Health-Sparrow Ionia Hospital and have fallen in love with our hospital and our team members,” he said.
+“Sometimes they initially come to our hospital for just one service, realize they love the people and service and remain patients for a lifetime.
+UM Health-Sparrow Ionia Hospital is blessed to have some of the most caring individuals I know — these team members live right here in our community, and will go the extra mile to provide the best possible care.
+The impact of UM Health-Sparrow Rehabilitation Center Ionia will be immeasurable.
 This is a real game changer.”

 Tom Dickinson at groundbreaking ceremony Tom and Tammy Dickinson at Spartan Stadium